Philippine Ski and Snowboard Federation

-The Philippine Ski and Snowboard Federation (PSSF), formerly the Philippine Ski Federation, is the governing body of snow skiing and snowboarding in the Philippines.
+The Philippine Ski and Snowboard Federation, Inc. (PSSF), formerly the Philippine Ski Federation, is the governing body of snow skiing and snowboarding in the Philippines.
 The sporting body is based in Lakewood, California in the United States and is a member of the Fédération Internationale de Ski since 1971.

 The organization is a full member of the Philippine Olympic Committee since 2022.

+The national sporting association oversees athletes participating in various competitive sports events, including cross-country skiing, alpine skiing, freestyle skiing, freeskiing (slopestyle and big air), snowboarding, and roller skiing.